GNtem2/MND/README.md

 # MND
 Research themes in MND

 This is an evaluation of papers published in Pubmed on MND and RCT from 2011 to 2021.
+The data is displayed using wordclouds.

 Publications in High Impact Factor Journals|Publications in General Journals|Publications in Neurology Journals
 ---|---|---